NVMNovem/swift-smtp/README.md

 Then run `swift build` in your project or open the package in Xcode.

-> Note: Replace the package URL and version with the correct upstream repository and tag when publishing.

 ## Quick Start

 Below is a minimal example of how to construct and send a message.
 The exact API names may vary; consult the sources under `Sources/SwiftSMTP` for the concrete types and initializer parameters.